 Newborns can only focus about eight to twelve inches from their face, and they see only black, white and gray.
 As early as the first week, your baby begins to respond to movement and to focus on your face.
 Soon your baby will smile when you come close.
 This is an important sign that your baby sees and recognizes you—a rewarding moment for any parent!
 (Don’t forget to jot down the date.)

 Over the next ten to twelve weeks, you will notice your baby following moving objects and recognizing things, especially toys and mobiles with bold, geometric patterns.
-As color vision begins to develop, babies will see red first—they will see the full spectrum of colors by the time they reach three months of age.
+As color vision begins to develop, babies will see red first.
+They will see the full spectrum of colors by the time they reach three months of age.

 Depth perception and eye-hand coordination begin to develop when your baby reaches four months.
 In the blink of an eye, your baby can reach out and touch an object, something that previously only happened by chance.

-Between four and six months of age, babies will reach for a bottle, grab toys waved in front of them, and even begin to scoot or crawl toward objects they wants to grasp.
+Between four and six months of age, babies will reach for a bottle, grab toys waved in front of them, and even begin to scoot or crawl toward objects they want to grasp.
 Depth perception becomes stronger, and your baby will develop the ability to see close-up objects as well as things across the room or the playground.

 By six months, your child’s vision has developed to 20/20.
 We commonly think of 20/20 vision, or emmetropia, as “normal” vision.
 You will see how eyesight becomes an important element in your baby’s ability to coordinate full-body movements such as standing and walking.
+Be sure to schedule an eye exam after your baby turns six months old.
+This first exam marks the first of many crucial annual eye exams that ensure your baby’s eyes are developing normally.

 Activities that encourage hand-eye coordination, like playing with stacking boxes and rings, blocks or snap-together toys, will help strengthen your baby’s ability to see an object, touch it, and remember things about the object.